 Symptoms of endometriosis

-When to see your GP
+When to see a GP

-You should write down your symptoms before seeing your GP.
+Write down your symptoms before seeing your GP.

-Treatments for endometriosis
+Treatment for endometriosis

 There's currently no cure for endometriosis.
 But there are treatments that can help ease the symptoms and reduce the progression of the disease.